 For most wildlife shots, you will be required to hold the camera in your hand.
 This may cause unnecessary shaking that can blur your shot.
 Choose a camera with inbuilt image stabilization to reduce blur and camera shaking that can damage your photos.

 Most animals and birds will be moving as you shoot.
 To capture these moving animals in perfect shots, choose a camera that has a fast and accurate autofocus.
+We recommend the Nikon D500 and Sony RX10 IV as excellent autofocus camera systems.

 Burst Rate and ISO Range